Yubico/webauthn-sign-kem-extensions/README.md

  1. Let `(credentialId, seedPublicKey, seedHandle, usage)` be one of the ARKG seeds stored in the relevant user account.

- 1. Let `newKeyUsage` be `"sign"` if the generated public key is to be used for signature generation, otherwise let `newUsage` be `"ecdh"` if it is to be used for ECDH key agreement.
+ 1. Let `op` be `"sign"` if the generated public key is to be used for signature generation, otherwise let `op` be `"ecdh"` if it is to be used for ECDH key agreement.

  1. If `usage` does not include `newKeyUsage`, return an error.